Desis (spider)

 Desis is a genus of intertidal spiders that was first described by Charles Athanase Walckenaer in 1837.
-It is found in Australasia, the Pacific, Japan, eastern and southern Africa, and India.
-They are truly marine spiders, living in the intertidal zone and only emerging at night on the ebb tide to hunt for invertebrates and small fish.
-In the day and during high tides, they hide in an air chamber sealed with silk.
+Species of the genus are found in Australasia, the Pacific, Japan, eastern and southern Africa, and India.
+They are marine spiders, living in the intertidal zone and only emerging at the ebb tide to hunt for invertebrates including shrimp.
+When submerged during high tides, they stay in an air chamber sealed with silk, and breathe its air.